If you use the kubectl Crossplane plugin to install a Provider or

 Most Crossplane resources emit events when something interesting happens.
 You

-can see the events associated with a resource by running kubectl describe
+can see the events associated with a resource by running kubectl describe -

-.
+e.g. kubectl describe cloudsqlinstance my-db.
 You can also see all events in a

-particular namespace by running kubectl get events
+particular namespace by running kubectl get events.

 Events: